U.S. Air Force Thunderbirds

 Thunderbirds were officially activated June 1, 1953, as the 3600th Air Demonstration Unit at Luke AFB, Arizona.
 The unit was nicknamed the “Stardusters.”
 Their first aircraft was the straight-winged F-84G Thunderjet.
 The team transitioned to the swept-winged F-84F Thunderstreak in 1955.
 In June 1956, the team moved to its current home at Nellis AFB in Nevada and traded the veteran F-84 for the world’s first supersonic fighter, the F-100 Super Sabre.
 In early 1964, the team changed briefly to the F-105B Thunderchief, but after only six shows returned to the F-100.
 In 1969 the team transitioned to the F-4E Phantom and then in 1974 to the T-38 Talon, a more fuel efficient jet.
 In 1983 the team began flying the F-16 and continue to do so currently.

+The Thunderbirds will arrive from Nellis AFB to Melbourne on Thursday, March 30th at 3:00p.
+They will be visible in the skies around Melbourne International Airport during their arrival survey.
 For the latest info on the arrival, practice and performance of the U.S. Air Force Thunderbirds at the 2017 Melbourne Air and Space Show click ‘Like’ below to follow our Facebook page.